2014 Stanley Cup playoffs: (M1) Pittsburgh Penguins vs. (M2) New York Rangers

 This was the fifth playoff meeting for these two teams, with Pittsburgh winning all four previous playoff series.
 Their most recent meeting was in the 2008 Eastern Conference semifinals, which Pittsburgh won in five games.
 Each team won two games in this year's four-game regular season series.

-For the first time in their team history, the Rangers overcame a 3–1 game deficit to win a seven-game series.
+For the first time in their team history, the Rangers overcame a 3–1 series deficit to win a seven-game series.
 The team who scored first won the game for all seven contests in the series.
 Much was made early on about scheduling, as the Rangers played five games in seven days, due to going to seven games in the first round and scheduling conflicts at Madison Square Garden.
 They were the first team to have such a playoff schedule in 25 years, and early on it looked like the schedule might adversely affect the Rangers' chances, noted by many including Rangers coach Alain Vigneault.
 Derick Brassard scored 3:06 into overtime to give New York a 3–2 victory in game one.
 Penguins goaltender Marc-Andre Fleury then recorded two consecutive shutouts, stopping all 22 shots in a 3–0 win in game two and 35 shots in a 2–0 victory in game three.
 Fleury's back-to-back shutouts on back-to-back calendar days was the first time this was ever achieved in franchise history.
 It was also the first time the Rangers were shut out in back-to-back playoff games since 1937.
 Pittsburgh also took in game four, 4–2, as Evgeni Malkin had a goal and an assist, and Sidney Crosby recorded two assists.
 Between games four and five, Rangers forward Martin St. Louis received the news that his mother unexpectedly died at the age of 63 due to a heart attack.
 Despite being in mourning, St. Louis remained in the lineup, and the emotional spark that it provided turned New York around.
 The Rangers began their comeback with a 5–1 win in game five, as Brassard scored two of New York's goals and Mats Zuccarello recorded three assists.
 New York then recorded a 3–1 victory in game six, with three different players scoring goals.
 Finally, Brad Richards's power play goal 7:56 into the second period proved to be the difference in the Rangers' 2–1 victory in game seven.